Limber up!

 Texture Tests:

-Remember, you don't need to spend a long time doing warm-up exercises.
-Setting aside just a few minutes to do a few exercises can help you regain your direction, start the drawing process with confidence, and lay the foundations for your long-term muscle memory.
+I don’t spend a long time doing warm-up exercises.
+Setting aside just a few minutes to do a few exercises can help you establish your direction, start the drawing process with confidence, and lay the foundations for your long-term muscle memory.